-- a.
-From the Type list, select Text. - b.
+- 1. From the Type list, select Text. - 2.
 In the Text field, enter the phrase.

-The phrase should consist of a sequence of one or more whole words.
+The phrase should be a sequence of one or more whole words.
 The words should be separated by single spaces.
 No punctuation or additional symbols should be included in the sequence.